ionescuvictor/ngRoute-active-directive/README.md

 ```javascript
 var myApp = angular.module('myApp', ['ng-route-active']);
 ```
-A directive similar functionality to ui-active from ui-router.But works with ngroute.
+A directive similar functionality to ui-active from ui-router, but implemented for ngroute.

 Note: the a tag must have a href attribute.